 By this time you should have become fairly comfortable with your prosthesis.
 You will have mastered donning and doffing, putting your prosthesis on and taking it off.
 You will have mastered the little adjustments to making your prosthesis work just for you, such as the number of socks being worn, etc. You should not be experiencing much phantom pain or your phantom sensations will have become more tolerable.
 You will be able to do many of the activities that you did prior to your amputation.
 You may have even become creative on how to do some of these things.

-You will have see your prosthetist many times during your first year as an amputee, possibly as many as 20, if not more.
+You will have seen your prosthetist many times during your first year as an amputee, possibly as many as 20, if not more.
 For this reason, you should find a prosthetist that you are comfortable with.
-We suggest spending time with a prosthetist before making a final decision.
+We suggest spending time with at least three prosthetist before making a final decision.
 To assist you in that process we provide a 30 minute FREE evaluation.
 Just call our office at (414) 282-3100 to schedule.